 As a member of the team and writing group and an investigator of this topic for 25 years, I would like to add just a few comments, some of which are already alluded to in this well-considered DFTB commentary.

-- The older guidelines and prediction rules dating back to the mid 1980s did not use statistically-derived thresholds for laboratory cutoffs, and frequently used lumbar punctures (LPs) in the evaluation of these infants.
-As a consequence, although the sensitivity of these previous algorithms were generally high, their specificities were not.
+- The older guidelines and prediction rules dating back to the mid-1980s did not use statistically derived thresholds for laboratory cutoffs and frequently used lumbar punctures (LPs) in the evaluation of these infants.
+As a consequence, although the sensitivity of these previous algorithms was generally high, their specificities were not.
 And many infants received unnecessary invasive testing, empirical antibiotics and hospitalizations.

 - Other fundamental limitations of older algorithms included: